apollographql/vscode-graphql/README.md

 For the contents of this configuration file, select one of these options:

-<h3>Configure extension for schemas published to Apollo GraphOS</h3>
+<h3>Configure extension for Client development with schemas published to Apollo GraphOS</h3>
 <details>
 <summary>
 <i>Expand for instructions.</i>